-Called "Long-Tooth" by some, William II expanded the principality of Achaia to its greatest extent, capturing Monemvasia and building a castle at Mystras, near Sparta.
-He was, however, decisively defeated by the forces of Michael VIII at the Battle of Pelagonia (Macedonia) in 1259.
-William escaped from the battlefield and hid, but he was captured by the Nicene forces and held prisoner.
-Michael VIII took Constantinople shortly thereafter and demanded that William cede the whole of the Peloponnesos to the Byzantines in return for his freedom.
-William refused (on the basis that the lands of Greece did not technically belong to him), so he and the other knights also being held prisoner remained in a Byzantine prison, away from their families.
-A high council of the nobles of the principality was called together at Nikli (in Arkadia), but interestingly enough this was made up largely of the wives and widows of the captive or slain nobles of Achaia and the council has come to be called the "Ladies' Parliament."
-The women were tired of the protracted absence of the men and agreed to most of the Byzantine demands, ceding the major castles of Monemvasia, Maina, and Mystras, which were turned over to the empire in 1262.
+Called "Long-tooth" by some, William II expanded the principality of Achaia to its greatest extent, capturing Momemvasia and building a castle at Mystras.
+He was, however, decisively defeated by the forces of John III Vatatzes, at the Battle of Pelagonia (Macedonia) in 1259.
+William escaped from the battle and hid, but he was captured by the Nicene forces and held prisoner.
+The new emperor Michael VIII took Constantinople shortly thereafter and demanded that William cede the whole of the Peloponnesos to the Byzantines.
+William refused and he and the other knights also being held prisoner remained away from their families.
+Interestingly enough, the wives and widows of the captive or slain nobles of Achaia met together in what has come to be called the "Ladies' Parliament."
+They were tired of the protracted absence of the men and agreed to some of the Byzantine demands, ceding the major castles of Monemvasia, Maina, and Mystras.
 Thus, William gained his freedom but the events signaled the beginning of a revival of Byzantine power in southern Greece.